 What if it's an emergency?

-In the event of an emergency that cannot wait, there are emergency appointments available every day.
-Students are asked to call (01) 8961407 and request an emergency appointment, and the counsellor on duty will phone you back.
+In the event of an emergency that cannot wait, there are emergency appointments available every weekday.
+Students are asked to email email@example.com and request an emergency appointment.

 What do I do if I am concerned about a friend of mine?